scottgonzalez/widget-factory-docs/how-to-use-the-widget-factory.md

 improves code reuse, making it a great fit for jQuery UI as well as many other stateful plugins.

-You may have noticed that in this article we used the nmk namespace.
-The ui namespace is reserved for official jQuery UI plugins.
+You may have noticed that in this article we used the `custom` namespace.
+The `ui` namespace is reserved for official jQuery UI plugins.
 When building your own plugins, you should create your own namespace.
 This makes it clear where the plugin came from and if it is part of a larger collection.